 The McCarthy Child Development and Training center serves children 12 months to 5 years old.
 It is state-funded, providing care for school hours as well as breakfast, lunch, and/or snack depending on the hours of care.
 Parents must prove income eligibility and need of services.
 Please call 760-862-1308 for more information.

 This link contains basic information on who needs a permit and how to obtain one.
 Includes links to further resources.

 If you are an CDE student here at College of the Desert and are also working with children, you may qualify for a stipend from the Child Development Training Consortium.
 You must apply each semester to qualify for this stipend.
-Please follow the link below, create and print a student profile, have it signed by your employer and return to Donna Greene by October 1st for the Fall semester and March 1st for Spring semester.
+Please follow the link below, create and print a student profile, have it signed by your employer and return to Maria Avalos by October 1st for the Fall semester and March 1st for Spring semester.

 Once completed and signed, bring into the office or mail to:

 43500 Monterey Ave